Skip to main content

 }

-This runs a local proxy that connects to the remote server, making it appear as a local MCP server to your client.
+This starts a local proxy that forwards to the remote server, so it looks like a local MCP server to your client.

 Capabilities

-Once connected, MemoryPlugin exposes the same capabilities as the local server:
+Once connected, the Remote MCP server exposes the same tools as the local MCP server, plus a chat-history overview:

 Troubleshooting

-Complete the OAuth flow in your default browser.
-If the issue persists, sign out in your client and try again.
+Finish the OAuth flow in your default browser.
+If it keeps happening, sign out in your client and connect again.

-Use the local MCP server or check for a newer client version that adds HTTP/SSE transport.
+Use the local MCP server, or check for a newer client version with HTTP/SSE transport.

-Close the app completely, then reopen.
-On macOS, verify edits in ~/Library/Application Support/Claude/claude_desktop_config.json.
+Quit the app fully, then reopen it.
+On macOS, confirm your edits in ~/Library/Application Support/Claude/claude_desktop_config.json.

 Allow outbound HTTPS to www.memoryplugin.com.
-Some corporate proxies block SSE; prefer the HTTP streamable endpoint if your client supports it.
+Some corporate proxies block SSE, so prefer the HTTP streamable endpoint if your client supports it.

-Some clients require pre‑registered OAuth clients instead of DCR.
-Check your client docs; if unsupported, use the local server as a fallback.
+Some clients require a pre-registered OAuth client instead of DCR.
+Check your client docs; if that is not supported, fall back to the local server.

-Use the mcp-remote proxy approach shown above.
-This creates a local stdio server that forwards requests to the remote endpoint, making it compatible with any MCP client.
+Use the mcp-remote proxy shown above.
+It creates a local server that forwards to the remote endpoint, which works with any MCP client.